Catel/Catel.Docs/src/vnext/reference/Catel.Core/Catel/Data/ChangeNotificationWrapper.md

 public class ChangeNotificationWrapper
 ```

-Wrapper for an object that implements the [INotifyPropertyChanged](#) and [INotifyCollectionChanged](#).This class is thread-safe and uses weak events to prevent memory leaks.
+Wrapper for an object that implements the [INotifyPropertyChanged](#) and [INotifyCollectionChanged](#).
+This class is thread-safe and uses weak events to prevent memory leaks.